Kuala Belalong Field Studies Centre

 The trip from Bandar Seri Begawan (BSB) to the KBFSC requires approximately two and a half hours to four hours depending on the state of the river.

 The journey covers:

-- From Bangar to Batang Duri transfer is on land by car, van or bus (20 to 30 minutes).
+- Transfer from BSB to Batang Duri transfer is on land by car, van or bus (1.5 – 2 hours).

 - From Batang Duri to the KBFSC using `temuai’ (wooden long boat) that has to be pre-arranged in advance.
 (30 minutes to 3 hours).

 Boat trips to the Centre is scheduled every Tuesday, Thursday and Sunday.